-- You can pay by drop box outside the physic shop, transfer or contactless.
+- Contactless payments – you can pay for admissions and sales by contactless, transfer or drop box outside the physic shop

 - The Physic Shop is open.

-Donations to support the Dilston Physic Garden charity are very much appreciated at this time – please follow this link to make a donation today – https://dilstonphysicgarden.com/product/donate-5-10-or-15/
+Donations to support the Dilston Physic Garden charity are very much appreciated at this time – you can follow this link to make a donation today.

 Scientific research on plant medicine’s to boost immunity and be antiviral